-Senate bill set to give aviation sector up to $33 billion bailout: sources
+U.S. Senate bill grants aviation sector big bailout: Republican senator

-WASHINGTON/CHICAGO (Reuters) - A compromise $2 trillion economic rescue package that will be voted on by the U.S. Senate on Wednesday is set to give passenger airlines about $25 billion in grants, and up to another $8 billion for cargo carriers and airport contractors like caterers, three people briefed on the negotiations said.
+WASHINGTON/CHICAGO (Reuters) - A compromise $2 trillion economic rescue package set to be voted on by the U.S. Senate on Wednesday will include $25 billion for airlines in cash grants, a badly needed lifeline for an industry facing the worst travel downturn in history.

+Republican Senator Pat Toomey said passenger airlines will be eligible for $25 billion in grants and $25 billion in loans.
+Cargo carriers will be eligible for another $8 billion in loans and grants, while airline contractors like caterers will be eligible for up to $3 billion in grants, according to a draft text of the final bill seen by Reuters.

+The grants are to be used for payroll costs for airlines and contractors.

 Reuters reported Chao worked the phones late into the night talking to air carriers about what they needed to ensure they could maintain payrolls, a person briefed on call on Tuesday that lawmakers were nearing agreement on a deal for cash grants for payroll and other airline employee costs, after airlines made a last-minute effort to convince lawmakers they needed the cash to prevent the layoff of tens of thousands of workers.

-The aid package is expected to include a further $29 billion in loans for airlines, and the government could receive equity, warrants or other compensation as part of the rescue package.
-U.S. airports are set to receive $10 billion in grants under the agreement.
+The government could receive equity, warrants or other compensation as part of the rescue package, Toomey said.

+U.S. airports are set to receive $10 billion in grants under the agreement, the draft text says.

-The final text is still being drafted but will include restrictions on stock buybacks, dividends and executive compensation.
+The bill also has restrictions on stock buybacks, dividends and executive compensation.
+Airlines that accept assistance will not be able to cut pay or lay off workers through Sept.
+30, according to the draft bill.

 Senate Republicans on Sunday rejected any grants for airlines and instead proposed $58 billion in loans for airlines.
 Major airlines sounded the alarm and emphasized in recent days that without grants, they had short-term plans to quickly furlough tens of thousands of workers as travel demand collapses amid the coronavirus pandemic.